Can I do Pole and Aerial Fitness?

 How often do I need to take classes?

 That is a matter of preference depending on your schedule or how quickly you would like to advance.
 We offer several package options to accommodate your schedule, ranging from individual classes all the way to monthly memberships.
-Start with what you feel is comfortable for you to commit to and we will help you pick a package that fits your needs should you want to come more often.
+Start with what you feel is comfortable to commit to and we will help you pick a package that fits your needs should you want to come more often.

 Is pole and aerial fitness suitable for children?